peter88213/yw2mso/docs/index.md

 [yWriter](http://spacejock.com/yWriter7.html) is a free word processor written by Australian author and programmer Simon Haynes. yWriter's strengths are structuring novels and controlling the progress during the writing process.
-Use this Python script to generate your manuscript and various reports in Open XML *docx* format with paragraph and charcter styles.
+Use this Python script to generate your manuscript and various reports in Open XML *docx* format with paragraph and character styles.

 ## Features (a Python 3 installation is required)